Jesus’ Ancestry: 1:1-17.

 (Read Matt1:1-17; Luke 3:23-38).

 Matthew begins his gospel with the genealogy of Jesus Christ.
 The family tree of Jesus begins and ends with three great names in the Jewish history: Abraham, David and Jesus.
 This is the story of God’s grace to mankind.
 It begins with the historical account of Jesus’ birth and shows the royal heritage of Christ.
 Matthew’s gospel shows that Jesus is the fulfillment of the Old Testament prophecies.
 The genealogy of Jesus reminds us that Jesus is a historical person.
 Matthew’s genealogy begins with Abraham and ends with Joseph.
 It covers two thousand years of history.
-When Old Testament genealogy ends in death, Jesus’ genealogy leads in eternal life (Gen 5:5; 1 Cor 15:45).
-The inclusion of women in the genealogy was contrary to usual Hebrew custom.
+When Old Testament genealogy ends in death, Jesus’ genealogy ends in eternal life (Gen 5:5; 1 Cor 15:45).
+The inclusion of women in the genealogy was not a usual Hebrew custom.
 Five women appear in the family tree of Jesus.
 They are Tamar, Rahab, Ruth, the wife Uriah (Bathsheba) and Mary.
-They faced great social difficulty but God treated them mercifully and used them to fulfill his plan of salvation.
+God used them to fulfill his plan of salvation.
 Tamar, Rahab and Bathsheba were involved in sexual sin (Gen 38; Joshua 2: 2; Sam 11).
 Ruth was a Moabite widow and Mary, although innocent was falsely thought to be unfaithful to Joseph (Ruth 2:2; 1:19).
 Despite their background, they had faith in God.
-This reminds us of God’s powerful saving power (Rom 1:16).
-In Jesus the barriers between Jews and Gentiles are removed.
-This also reminds us that God shows no partiality in saving sinners (Rom 2:11; 1 Cor 1:26-30).
-God offers remedy for sin problem.
+This reminds us that God saves those who have faith in him (Rom 1:16).
+God shows no partiality in saving sinners (Rom 2:11; 1 Cor 1:26-30).
 He wants us to accept the free gift of salvation by trusting in Jesus Christ.
-This message of grace is spreading throughout the world today.
+Are you saved? if you are saved, ask God to use you to bring that same blessing to others.

 The Birth of Jesus: 1:18-25.